cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/design-style-guide.md

 * Optimize performance (Another new one.
 Slow load times cost people money.
 That’s an accessibility and equity issue.)
 * These principles will inform our product design.
 And we’ll continue to iterate and refine them as we learn by doing.

+### Accessibile and Inclusive Design

+[covid19.ca.gov](http://covid19.ca.gov) aligns with Web Content Accessibility Guideline (WCAG) 2.1 Level AA Standards in addition to the requirements of Section 508 (29 U.S.C.
+794d), which you can read more about at [https://webstandards.ca.gov/accessibility](https://webstandards.ca.gov/accessibility/).
+Needless to say, design plays a role in this through use of color contrast, layout and heirarchy, sizes of touch targets, data visualization, and more.
+We recommend [accessibility.digital.gov](https://accessibility.digital.gov/) as a resource to learn more about accessible and inclusive design.

+### Responsive Design

+At the time of writing this documentation, ##% of traffic to [covid19.ca.gov](http://covid19.ca.gov) was on mobile devices.
+All design decisions consider mobile and desktop platforms simultaneously and place a special empahsis on optimizing performance for low-end mobile devices.
+For example, we have worked hard to take data dashboards published on Tableau and redesign them for D3 to ensure they load faster on a wider range of devices.

+As the design principle above states: Slow load times cost people money.
+That’s an accessibility and equity issue.

 ## Style Guide

 The foundational layer of the design components are based on [Bootstrap v4](https://getbootstrap.com) as well as the latest version of the [CA state web template](https://beta.template.webstandards.ca.gov).
 While the design of covid19.ca.gov was initially modelled after the [Alpha website](https://www.alpha.ca.gov/), it has since taken on it's own unique look and feel.